secblc/Blind-Croupier-Documentation/White Paper.md

 > Software making it possible for the casino operators to open a decentralized casino in no time.

-**Fast: the innovative algorithm, making use of Ethereum blockchain technology**
+**Fast** - the innovative algorithm, making use of Ethereum blockchain technology.

 **Completely fair** — a casino can't possibly gain any advantages except for those defined by specific game rules, including the fair random generation.